AniolSala/dotfiles/dotfiles/README.md

-# dotfiles
+Personal dotfiles to make the desktop look like this:

-My personal dofiles to make my desktop look something like this:
+![first-rice][./images/first_rice.jpg]